-This is beautiful Britannic model for your maritime collection.
-Our master craftsmen handcrafted this nicely detailed model from scratch using historical photographs, drawings, and original plan.
+This is a beautiful HMHS Britannic model for your maritime collection.
+Our master craftsmen handcrafted this nicely detailed model from scratch using historical photographs, drawings, and original plans.
 In addition, we selected finest woods and material to build this model.
-Also, we used plank-on-frame construction method to build the model to look exact of the actual ship.
+Also, we used the plank-on-frame construction method to build the model to look exact of the actual ship.

 Each model requires hundreds of hours to finish and must go through a demanding quality control process before leaving the workshop.
 We mount the model on a solid wood base and she is ready to display.
 It’ll make a perfect gift for home or office decorator, boat enthusiast, or passionate collector.